KhennyyB/monty/README.md

 --

 ### Description
-Third team project.
 Introduction to stacks and queues as varieties of linked lists, and implementation of a byte code interpreter.

 ### Requirements
 * Compilation for all tasks: `gcc -Wall -Werror -Wextra -pedantic *.c -o monty`

+## Authors
+Ekene Okoli, David Adediji

 ## Monty program